pedromateo/tug_qt_unit_testing_fw/README.md

 Please, go to "doc/" folder and open TUG_doc.pdf to find a quick usage guide and further information about this testing framework.

+# compile, (modify) and run TUG

+The projects composing TUG can be easily imported and compiled from Eclipse (https://eclipse.org/downloads/).
+Just follow these steps:

+1. Download this repository and install Eclipse.
+Open Eclipse.
+2. File > Import > Existing Projects into Workspace.
+(Next)
+3. Select root directory of the project.
+4. Repeat 2 and 3 for the three projects: **qt48_model**, **tug_generation_wizard**, **tug_testapi_codegen**.

+Maven will download all dependencies and everything should run fine.

+Problems?
+Please, contact me at [pedrolmn@gmail.com](mailto:pedrolmn@gmail.com)

 # contents of this repository